yunkunrao/tendermint.com/src/content/intro/getting-started/next-steps.md

 To learn more about building TMSP applications and integrating with Tendermint, see the <router-link to="/docs/guides/app-development">Developer Guides</router-link>.

 To learn more about Tendermint's various pieces, checkout the <router-link to="/docs">Documentation</router-link>.

-For examples and inspiration, see Tendermint's <router-link to="/ecosystem">Software Ecosystem</router-link>.

-Collaborate with other developers working with Tendermint on the <router-link to="/community">Community</router-link> page.
+For a deeper dive, see [this thesis](https://atrium.lib.uoguelph.ca/xmlui/handle/10214/9769).

+The Tendermint <router-link to="/ecosystem">Software Ecosystem</router-link> contains many example applications and related software built by the Tendermint team and others.
+Check it out for some inspiration!

+See our <router-link to="/community">Community</router-link> page for more ways to collaborate.

 You can also <router-link to="/contact">get in touch with the team</router-link>.